AAFB Infrastructure EIS

 Project Background

-Purpose of and Need for the Proposed Action
+Purpose and Need

 General Description of the Proposed Action

-Meeting Topic #4 - Proposed Action and Alternatives
+Topic #4 - Proposed Action: Infrastructure Upgrades

-Proposed Action: North Ramp InfrastructureFigx_NorthRamp_Details.jpg
+Proposed Action:

-Approximately 80 acres of paved surfaces; 16 acres of stormwater management infrastructure; and 96 acres that would be cleared, graded, revegetated, and maintained
+Approximately 80 acres of paved surfaces; 16 acres of stormwater management infrastructure; and 96 acres that would be cleared, graded, revegetated, and maintained.

 • Airfield pavements